-Magnitude of Criteria for Assessing Impact Impact High Total loss of or major/substantial alteration to key elements of the baseline (pre-development) conditions such that the post development character/composition/attributes will be fundamentally changed.
+Magnitude of Criteria for Assessing Impact Impact 3 High Total loss of or major/substantial alteration to key elements of the baseline (pre-development) conditions such that the post development character/composition/attributes will be fundamentally changed.
 Moderate Loss or alteration to one or more key elements/features of the baseline condition such that post development character/composition/attributes of the baseline will be materially changed.
 Low A minor shift away from baseline conditions.
 Change arising from the loss/alteration will be discernible/detectable but not material.
 The underlying character/composition/attributes of the baseline condition will be similar to the pre-development circumstance/situation.
 Negligible Very little change from baseline conditions.
 Change barely distinguishable, approximating to a 'no change' situation.

 1.8.7.
-The significance of an effect is generally determined using the matrix in Table 1.5.
+The significance of an effect is generally determined using the matrix in Table 1.5 below.
 The matrix looks at the interaction between receptor sensitivity and impact magnitude.
-Individual chapters will explain how this approach will be applied to the specific topic concerned and how the distinction between effects has been applied.
+Individual chapters will explain how this approach will be applied to the specific topic concerned and, as referenced in Paragraph 1.8.3 above, some disciplines have their own industry standard approaches as to how the distinction between effects has been applied.